nebulasio/nebdocs/docs/whats-nebulas/README.rst

 Nebulas is a next-generation public blockchain.
 It introduces Nebulas Rank (NR), a new measure of value for every unit of the blockchain universe, like addresses, DApps and smart contracts.
-Based on NR, it involves Nebulas Incentive (NI), which incentives developers with Developer Incentive Protocol, and users with the Proof of Devotion consensus algorithm.
+Based on NR, it involves Nebulas Incentive (NI), which motivates developers with Developer Incentive Protocol, and users with the Proof of Devotion consensus algorithm.
 Moreover, it proposes Nebulas Force (NF), which gives the blockchain and smart contracts within it a self-evolving